 The Recreational Sport Profession

-AncillariesIncludes an instructor guide that supports and extends chapter content and provides professors with further information for teaching the course.
+Instructor guide.
+Supports and extends chapter content and provides professors with further information for teaching the course.

-Features a test package that presents multiple-choice, true-or-false, short-answer, and matching questions that can interface with learning management systems.
+Test package.
+Presents multiple-choice, true-or-false, short-answer, and matching questions that can interface with learning management systems.

-A presentation package is also included and provides a visual learning tool for each chapter, which pulls out the most important concepts and information.
+Presentation package.
+Provides a visual learning tool for each chapter, which pulls out the most important concepts and information.